tardism/extensibella/docs/abella_communication.md

 done with other commands that need to occur during the proof.

-## Translation Constraints
+## Projection Constraints
-Translation constraints are similar to extensible properties.
+Projection constraints are similar to extensible properties.
-However, with a translation constraint, we do not have any induction to declare, so our set-up only uses `intros` and `case`.
-The handling of proving translation constraints in extensions is done in the same way as for extensible theorems.
+However, with a projection constraint, we do not have any induction to declare, so our set-up only uses `intros` and `case`.
+The handling of proving projection constraints in extensions is done in the same way as for extensible theorems.

 ## Extension Induction Declarations
 An `Ext_Ind` declaration generates two definitions.
-One is the extension size for the relation, `<r {ES}>`, and the other is the translation version of the relation, `<r {T}>`.
+One is the extension size for the relation, `<r {ES}>`, and the other is the projection version of the relation, `<r {T}>`.
 These are generated based on the original clauses in the relation as discussed in the [discussion of Ext_Ind](extensibility.md).

 `Prove_Ext_Ind` generates two definitions and a theorem.
-The definitions are the same as for the original `Ext_Ind`, the extension size and the translation version.
+The definitions are the same as for the original `Ext_Ind`, the extension size and the projection version.
 It also generates a theorem `forall x, <r {ES}> x -> <r {T}> x.` This is an extensible theorem, and the handling of setting it up and skipping the cases the current module need not prove is handled as for extensible theorems.